Hydrodynamic instabilities and collective dynamics in activity-balanced pusher-puller mixtures: Abstract

 \section{Abstract}

-Multispecies swarms are found for microorganisms living in microfluidic environments where they can take advantage of collective motions during transport and spreading.
-Nevertheless, there is a general lack of physical understandings of the origins of the multiscale unstable dynamics.
-Here we build a computation model to study the binary suspensions of rear- and front-actuated microswimmers, or respectively the so-called ``pusher'' and ``puller'' particles, that have different populations and swimming speeds.
-We perform direct particle simulations to reveal that even in the scenarios of ``stress-balanced'' mixtures which produce approximately zero net extra stresses, the longtime dynamics can exhibit non-trivial density fluctuations and spatially-correlated motions.
-We then construct a continuum kinetic model and perform linear stability analysis to reveal the underlying mechanisms of hydrodynamic instabilities.
-Our theoretical predictions qualitatively agree with numerical results and explain the onsets of the observed collective motions.
+Microorganisms living in microfluidic environments often form multispecial swarms, where they can leverage collective motions to achieve enhanced transport and spreading.
+Nevertheless, there is a general lack of physical understandings of the origins of the multiscale unstable dynamics observed within these systems.
+Here, we build a computational model to study binary suspensions of rear- and front-actuated microswimmers, or respectively the so-called ``pusher'' and ``puller'' particles, that have different populations and swimming speeds.
+We perform direct particle simulations to reveal that collective system dynamics are possible even in the scenario of an ``activity-balanced'' mixture, which produces near zero mean extra stress.
+We first construct a continuum kinetic model to describe the initial transient period when the system is near uniform isotropy and then perform linear stability analysis to reveal the system's finite-wavelength hydrodynamic instabilities, in contrast with the long-wavelength instabilities of pure pusher/puller suspensions.
+Then, we carry out slender-body discrete particle simulations to resolve both the short time instabilities and the the longtime dynamics, which feature non-trivial density fluctuations and spatially-correlated motions, distinct from those of single-species.